yasenstar/info_zone/Buidling_the_Data_Warehouse.md

     * Efficiently trapping those ongoing daily changes and manupulating them is not easy.
     * Scanning existing files, then, is a major issue facing the data warehouse architect.

-5 common techniques are used to limit the amount of operational data scanned at the point of refreshing the data warehouse:
+Five common techniques are used to limit the amount of operational data scanned at the point of refreshing the data warehouse:
   1. Time stamped
   2. Delta file
     * A _delta file_ contains only the changes made to an application as a result of the transactions that have run through the operational environment.